Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 - update latest news : to add new info and remove old to keep societ informed on the magic world.
 - update gallery : add new images to show current look and feel of society

+## Action Plan

+To achieve the requirements of the society I'm going to build a website consisting of 11 pages with 4 levels of access public , assoiciate , member and admin.
+Each level will have the appropriate pages hidden from them up to member which has access to all pages.
+Admin user will have member level access with the additional edit buttons to update relevant pages.

+website pages :

+- Home : will contain information about society and contact information
+- How to join : will contain information on how to join the society
+- Gallery : will contain images from society nights
+- Magician's for hire : Will contain adverts from members for their private performance services
+- sign in/ register : Where you can fill in form and sign up or sign in to the Society
+- Profile : Personal page for user once signed up to edit details, see purchase history, create advert
+- Latest News : containing latest magic world news
+- Shop : containing society products for sale
+- Library : containing videos of lectures from the society
+- Message Board : an open chat board for all members

+Public Access : Home, How to Join, Gallery, Magician's for Hire, sign in/register

+Assoiciate Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Latest News, Shop

+Member : Home, How to Join, Gallery, Magician's for Hire, sign in/register, Profile, Latest News, Shop, Library,           Message Board

+Wbsite will be built using :

 ## Design Layout